Fast, flavourful fat-free vegetable nuggets!

 - Dip cauliflower pieces in egg then roll in Panko until evenly coated; place on a baking sheet until they are all coated.

 - Check after 15 minutes to see if cauliflower bites are golden brown on the outside.
 Cook for up to 5 minutes more if needed.
+Repeat with remaining pieces.

 - While cauliflower cooks, prepare sauce by putting honey, garlic, 1/4 cup (60 mL) of the water, soy sauce and sriracha into a small pot.
 Bring to a boil then reduce heat to medium low and simmer for 5 minutes, stirring occasionally.